 Conditions such as canine acne, ichthyosis, and atopy are inherited and can range from trivial annoyances to severe skin destruction.
 Ichthyosis is a recessive genetic mutation that prevents the outer layer of skin from forming properly, resulting in thick, darkened patches of skin that flake excessively.
 Atopy, also known as allergic inhalant dermatitis, mimics other itchy, destructive skin disorders and is usually shown by increased itchiness around the eyes, muzzle, ears, and feet.

-Metabolic or Hormonal Problems
+Metabolic or Hormonal Problems in Dogs

 Several common hormonal problems can cause changes in skin color, coat consistency, thickness, and distribution.
-Imbalances such as hypothyroidism, Cushings disease, and adrenal gland disorder are often not curable but can be managed once proper therapy is instituted.
+Imbalances such as hypothyroidism, Cushing’s disease, and adrenal gland disorder are often not curable but can be managed once proper therapy is instituted.

 Skin disease may result from suppression or overactivity of the immune system.
 Pemphigus foliaceus is the most common autoimmune disease, which typically causes blisters on the face and ears to rapidly break and form crusts and erosions.

-Self-Inflicted Skin Conditions
+Self-Inflicted Skin Conditions in Dogs

-While a dog may excessively lick or chew their skin for many reasons, it likely occurs when a dog is not provided adequate exercise or mental stimulation.
+While a dog may excessively lick or chew its skin for many reasons, it likely occurs when a dog is not provided adequate exercise or mental stimulation.
 Licking or chewing due to stress or boredom can result in physical skin lesions that are difficult to cure.

 This material is provided for educational purposes only and is not intended to diagnose or treat any disease or condition.
 All specific treatment decisions must be made by you and your local, attending veterinarian.